vanduttran/dsMO/README.md

 3. dsMO, to install on the analyst side

-##Installation
+## Installation
 ```
     devtools::install_github('vanduttran/dsMO')
 ```

-##Examples
+## Examples
 ```
     library(dsMO)
 ```
-- login data
+- Login data
 ```
     logindata <- read.table('logindata_BEAt.txt', header=T)
 ```
-  --  logindata contains login credentials, which can be used to execute as it is.
-  --  Otherwise, to prompt for login credentials:
+logindata contains login credentials, which can be used to execute as it is.
+Otherwise, to prompt for login credentials:
 ```
     logindata <- logindata[, -c(grep('user|password', colnames(logindata)))]
 ```

-- function for data preprocessing: create raw data matrices -- One data block: for federated PCA
+- function for data preprocessing: create raw data matrices

+  -- One data block: for federated PCA
 ```
     dataProc.SingleOmics <- function(conns, symbol) {